 Many crocheters and knitters complain about pain, numbness, or a dull aching in their fingers and wrists.
 This can be caused by the repetitive hand movements involved and from the tension of holding a hook or needle.
 For many, this manifests as and is diagnosed as carpal tunnel syndrome or repetitive strain injury.
 So what can be done to help?
 Take frequent breaks where you put down the hook or needles and relax your hands.
 Do some hand stretches especially geared to help carpal tunnel and repetitive strain injury.
 You can try the ones in these links …

 And perhaps even try a specially designed ergonomic hook to limit hand tension as you crochet, or you can even make one with polymer clay like I did here.
-Of those listed below, I have only tried — and can personally vouch for the comfort of — the Addi Swing hooks, but I wanted to give you a selection of what is available (some links are affiliate links, so you can also help support my blog while you shop, at no additional cost to you).
+Of those listed below, I have only tried — and can personally vouch for the comfort of — the Addi Swing hooks, but I wanted to give you a selection of what is available (some of these links may be affiliate links, which means I may receive a small commission on purchases at absolutely no additional cost to my readers.
+These affiliate relationships help offset the costs of running this website.
+You can read my full Disclosure Statement here).

 Neck Pain and Back Pain